RUBclim/element-iot-api/docs/src/index.md

 - **sort_direction**: either `asc` or `desc`
 - **limit**: how many value to fetch per paginated request
 - **max_page**: how many pages of pagination to get maximum to avoid infinite pagination
+- **timeout**: Tells the server when to timeout the requests.
+For large data downloads via streaming this should be a larger value, otherwise only parts of the available data are downloaded.
+Once the timeout is reached, the server terminates the stream with a json-message.
+- **stream**: whether or not to stream the data instead of paginated requests.
+This will allow a faster download of large amounts of data

 #### From packets